codeforamerica/ohana-api/README.md

 On Windows, try [RailsInstaller](http://railsinstaller.org), along with some of these [tutorials](https://www.google.com/search?q=install+rails+on+windows) if you get stuck.

-On Linux, you will also need `libpq-dev`:

-    $ apt-get install libpq-dev

 #### Javascript Runtime

 You need a Javascript runtime.
 [We recommend Node.JS](https://github.com/codeforamerica/howto/blob/master/Node.js.md) (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).